Mark-Bosco/Clear-Meals/README.md

 ## Next Dev Steps:

-- Fix config so that backend gets valid credentials
 - Integrate user accounts with fatsecret API so that each user gets their own access token
-- Store user access tokens using async
-- Create the search screen
+- Require email verification
+- Search suggestions
+- Food nutrional view
 - Create a function in SearchScreen to add a selected food to a meal (you'll need to manage meal state, possibly in a context or Redux).
 - Use DailyLog in your main app component or a dedicated screen to display the user's daily food intake.
 - Implement AsyncStorage to save and load DailyLog data.
 - Consider creating a MealContext or using Redux to manage the global state of meals and daily logs.